lubomir/pdc-contact-browser/README.markdown

 # Usage

-Set up your server and token in src/serversetting.json, then enjoy.
+Set up your server url in src/serversetting.json, then enjoy.

 # Development